 Currently, the company will contribute on a discretionary basis to your savings by matching 25% of your total contribution (including the catch-up for those 50 or older) to the Traditional and/or Roth 401(k), up to the annual IRS limits.
 Employees are immediately 100% vested in the company match.

 Note: Company contributions do not impact the annual IRS limits.

 You can rollover part or all of an eligible rollover distribution you receive from an eligible retirement plan.
 An eligible retirement plan is a qualified Section 401(a), a 403(a) annuity plan, a 403(b) annuity contract, an eligible 457(b) plan maintained by a governmental employer, and an individual retirement account and individual retirement annuity; pension plans cannot be rolled into the Plan.
-To start a rollover, login to the Fidelity Member Portal select Quick Links> Rollovers> Start a Rollover> Rollover to Plan.
+To start a rollover, log into the Fidelity Member Portal and select Quick Links> Rollovers> Start a Rollover> Rollover to Plan.

-A 529 Plan is a college savings plan sponsored by a state or state agency.
+A 529 Plan is a college savings plan sponsored by a state or state agency that can be opened with Fidelity.
 Savings can be used for tuition, books, and other education-related expenses at most accredited two- and four-year colleges and universities, U.S. vocational-technical schools, and eligible foreign institutions.